We believe that businesses have the power to change communities and bring about social and economic development, and that doesn’t preclude us.

 The work of Kimbilio also featured in a 2017 Sky News documentary about child labour in artisanal cobalt mining in the region, which remains a widespread challenge in the region and is something that the Kumi team regularly observes in our work.
 Should sufficient funding become available, the Kimbilio team have plans to expand their work into some of the mining areas to support the vulnerable children there.

-At Kumi we give what we can to support the Congo Children Trust and the work of Kimbilio, but as a small business our resources are limited.
+We give what we can to support the Congo Children Trust and the work of Kimbilio, but as a small business our resources are limited.
 Additional support from businesses or individuals would be most appreciated and will directly impact the lives of incredibly vulnerable children in one of the world's poorest countries.
-If you are interested please do not hesitate to contact us or to contact Ian Harvey at the Congo Children Trust directly (email@example.com).
+If you are interested please contact us or contact Ian Harvey at the Congo Children Trust directly (email@example.com)